-NZC's National Under-19 Tournament for women plays a vital role in the development of the country's young cricketers.
+NZC's National Under 19 Tournament for women plays a vital role in the development of the country's young cricketers.

-The tournament provides a stepping stone for female players who are leaving school cricket behind and pushing for domestic representative honours.
+The tournament provides a stepping stone for female players who are leaving school cricket behind and pushing for domestic representative honors.
 For many players, the tournament is the first opportunity to play against their peers from around New Zealand.

 Match Official Appointments